Betiiy/alx-system_engineering-devops/README.md

-shell permission task 5
+shell permission task 6
-a script that adds execute permission to the owner of the file hello
+a script that adds execute permission to the owner